heremaps/msdkui-ios/README.md

 The HERE Mobile SDK UI Kit components are available for iOS and [Android](https://github.com/heremaps/msdkui-android).
 The required HERE Mobile SDK is Version 3.9, only the _Premium edition_ is supported.
 The HERE Mobile SDK UI Kit supports scooter routing.
 Please, make sure to extend your license key if you want to include scooter routing in your app.

 ### iOS Environment
-- The HERE Mobile SDK UI Kit supports Xcode 10.1 and Swift 4.2.
+- The HERE Mobile SDK UI Kit supports Xcode 10.1, Swift 4.2 and CocoaPods 1.5.3.
 - Minimum deployment target is iOS 10.0.

 ## Quick Start